The Spring Festival – an insight into the festivities of Chinese New Year

 Preparations for the festivities

-The 20th day of the 12th moon is set aside for the annual house cleaning.
-Every corner of the house must be swept and cleaned in preparation for the new year.
-A small bunch of bamboo leaves is tied to a long pole to clear cobwebs at high places.
+As preparations for the festivities unfold, the 20th day of the 12th moon is designated for the annual house cleaning ritual.
+This involves a meticulous sweeping and cleaning of every nook and cranny in anticipation of the upcoming new year.
+A small bunch of bamboo leaves is tied to a long pole to reach high places and dispel cobwebs.
 Debts must be paid, hair, cut and coiffed as well as new clothes and shoes, bought.

-An auspicious "chai" or red banner bearing well wishes of wealth and prosperity is hung over the front door.
-Red paper bearing propitious sounding couplets are hung at entrances, ushering blessings for a brighter year ahead.
+An auspicious "chai" or red banner bearing well wishes of wealth and prosperity is prominently displayed above the front door.
+A pair of red paper strips inscribed with propitious sounding couplets are hung at entrances, ushering blessings for a brighter and more prosperous year ahead.

 In many Chinese homes and temples, incense and joss sticks are burned as an offering to the gods as well as a mark of respect to their departed ancestors.